ReactFace: Online Multiple Appropriate Facial Reaction Generation in Dyadic Interactions: Experiments

-\textbf{Implementation details.} In our experiments, the resolution of the input speaker image sequence is set as $224 \times 224$, based on which the ReactFace model is trained with an AdamW optimizer on the hybrid dataset.
-Meanwhile, we follow the same protocol of \cite{zhou2022responsive} to train our models on the RLD dataset.
-To extract 3D expression and pose coefficients from videos, we leverage the state-of-the-art 3DMM models EMOCA \cite{danvevcek2022emoca}, which estimates the pose, expression and shape parameters according to the FLAME 3DMM \cite{ren2021pirenderer}, and defines expression coefficients $\psi$ along with a 3D jaw rotation $\theta$, resulting totally 56 coefficients for each face frame.
-These coefficients are then used for image rendering.
-In this paper, we fine-tune the PIRender \cite{ren2021pirenderer} to fit these two 3DMM systems and utilize it to translate predicted 3DMM coefficients to a portrait of the listener.
-Our code is implemented in Pytorch \cite{paszke2019pytorch} using a single Tesla A100 GPU with 80G memory and runs for total 150 epochs.
-Please refer to the supplementary material for more training details.
+In our experiments, the resolution of the input speaker image sequence is set as $224 \times 224$, based on which the ReactFace model is trained with an AdamW optimizer \cite{kingma2014adam} with a fixed learning rate of $2e^{-5}$, $\beta_1 = 0.9$ and $\beta_2 = 0.999$.
+Our minibatch size is set to 4.
+For hyper-parameters balancing loss terms in Sec.~\ref{subsec:training}, we set $\lambda_{\text{kl}} = 1e^{-5}$, $\lambda_{\text{smo}} = 10$, and $\lambda_{\text{div}} = 100$.
+The momentum parameter $\alpha$ in Sec.~\ref{subsec:Multiple} is empirically set to 0.999.
+Our code is implemented in PyTorch \cite{paszke2019pytorch} using a single Tesla A100 GPU with 80G memory and runs for total 200 epochs.